United States Mint

 The United States Mint is a bureau of the Department of the Treasury responsible for producing coinage for the United States to conduct its trade and commerce, as well as controlling the movement of bullion.
-It does not produce paper money; that responsibility belongs to the Bureau of Engraving and Printing.
-The first United States Mint was created in Philadelphia in 1792, and soon joined by other centers, whose coins were identified by their own mint marks.
+The U.S. Mint is one of two U.S. agencies that manufactures physical money.
+The other is the Bureau of Engraving and Printing, which prints paper currency.
+The first United States Mint was created in Philadelphia in 1792, and was soon joined by other centers, whose coins were identified by their own mint marks.
 There are currently four active coin-producing mints: Philadelphia, Denver, San Francisco, and West Point.

 History

 The first authorization for the establishment of a mint in the United States was in a resolution of the Congress of the Confederation of February 21, 1782, and the first general-circulation coin of the United States, the Fugio cent, was produced in 1787 based on the Continental dollar.

 The current United States Mint was created by Congress with the Coinage Act of 1792, and originally placed within the Department of State.
-Per the terms of the Coinage Act, the first Mint building was in Philadelphia, the then capital of the United States; it was the first building of the Republic raised under the Constitution.
-Today, the Mint's headquarters (a non-coin-producing facility) are in Washington D.C.
-It operates mint facilities in Philadelphia, Denver, San Francisco, and West Point, New York and a bullion depository at Fort Knox, Kentucky.
+Per the terms of the Coinage Act, the first Mint building was in Philadelphia, which was then the capital of the United States; it was the first building of the United States raised under the Constitution.
+The mint's headquarters is a non-coin-producing facility in Washington D.C.
+It operates mint facilities in Philadelphia, Denver, San Francisco, and West Point, and a bullion depository at Fort Knox, Kentucky.
 Official Mints (Branches) were once also located in Carson City, Nevada; Charlotte, North Carolina; Dahlonega, Georgia; New Orleans, Louisiana; and in Manila, in the Philippines.

 Originally part of the State Department, the Mint was made an independent agency in 1799.
 It converted precious metals into standard coin for anyone's account with no seigniorage charge beyond the refining costs.
 Under the Coinage Act of 1873, the Mint became part of the Department of the Treasury.
-It was placed under the auspices of the Treasurer of the United States in 1981.
+It was placed under the auspices of the treasurer of the United States in 1981.
 Legal tender coins of today are minted solely for the Treasury's account.

-The first Director of the United States Mint was renowned scientist David Rittenhouse from 1792 to 1795.
+The first director of the United States Mint was renowned scientist David Rittenhouse from 1792 to 1795.
 The position is currently filled by Ventris Gibson.
 Henry Voigt was the first Superintendent and Chief Coiner, and is credited with some of the first U.S. coin designs.
 Another important position at the Mint is that of Chief Engraver, which has been held by such men as Frank Gasparro, William Barber, Charles E. Barber, James B. Longacre, and Christian Gobrecht.